-Talking about French pharmacies, if you are travelling to France, venturing in one of the shops with a giant green cross at the front, and you don’t speak French, chances are you may feel a little overwhelmed.
-So I thought I would put a little French pharmacies guide together of my favourite French skincare products.
-I use all of the products below and have been for years.
-No-nonsense marketing fluff here, just true French staples proven to be efficient AND not that expensive!
+Talking about French pharmacies, if you are travelling to France and venturing in one of the shops with a giant green cross at the front, chances are you may feel a little overwhelmed.
+Mostly if you don’t speak French!
+So I thought I would put a little French pharmacy guide together of my favourite French skincare products.
+I have been using all of the products I mentioned below for years.
+No-nonsense marketing fluff here, just real French staples proven to be efficient AND not that expensive!

 You don’t need to ruin yourself for beauty!

-I have a little back story with this product.
+I have a little backstory with this product.
 About 2 years ago, I started to have teeny tiny pimples all over my cheeks, little red dots full of water.
 It wasn’t acne and my skin was quite dry.
 It could have been a reaction to something or maybe dehydration.
-I was visiting my parents at the time, and went to their village’s pharmacy looking for some sort of ointment that would protect and heal my skin.
-I ended up buying Cicaplast Pro Recovery, and, 3 days later, all the pimples were gone!
+I was visiting my parents at the time and I went to their village’s pharmacy looking for some sort of ointment that would protect and heal my skin.
+I ended up buying Cicaplast Pro-Recovery, and, 3 days later, all the pimples were gone!
 It’s a miracle product and I haven’t stopped using it since!

 First thing first!
 Biorderma Sensibio is called Bioderma Crealine in France.
 They changed the name outside of France, maybe because Crealine wasn’t the easiest thing to pronounced (my assumption only).
 So in doubt, look for the pink bottle!

 It is very gentle on the skin and removes all the dirt and makeup quickly.
-They also have a version for all skin types, when I was younger and my skin was greasier I was using the Sebium version (the blue and green bottle).
+Bioderma has a version for all skin types when I was younger and my skin was greasier I was using the Sebium version (the blue and green bottle).

 I recommend you buy the 2 bottles pack as it is excellent value for money and a 500ml bottle will last you up to 3 months!

-Simple and efficient, Avene moisturising mask is a no fuss hydrating treatment for the skin.
-It is very gentle and suit my combination skin as well as very dry skins.
-It is affordable and last a long time if used once a week like I do.
-My tip, apply it on clean skin at night and sleep with it on!
+Simple and efficient, Avene moisturising mask is a no-fuss hydrating treatment for the skin.
+It is very gentle and suits my combination skin as well as very dry skins.
+It is affordable and lasts a long time if used once a week like I do.
+My tip, apply it to clean skin at night and sleep with it on!

 I have been blessed with keratosis pilaris (thanks dad!) which means I have very dry ‘chicken skin’ on my arms and legs.
 The condition is completely harmless but there is no treatment that can cure it, so to find a body lotion which leaves me with baby-soft skin for more than 3 hours is nothing short of a miracle.
 This is exactly what Bioderma Atoderm cream does!
-It leaves me with soft skin for most of the day and even though it isn’t as cheap as a drugstore lotion, the bottle is huge and last a good while.
+It leaves me with soft skin for most of the day.
+It isn’t as cheap as a drugstore body lotion, the bottle is huge and lasts a good while.

-About a year ago I took the leap, the dangerously smelly leap to the land of natural deodorant.
-This was mainly due to my doctor mother sending me links to studies confirming that aluminium salts were harmful.
+About a year ago I took the leap, the dangerously smelly leap to the land of natural deodorants.
+This was mainly due to my anxious doctor (who also happens to be my mother) sending me links to studies confirming that aluminium salts are harmful.
 For those of you who have taken the leap too, you will know that the quest to find a natural, yet efficient, deodorant is a smelly and, at time, very embarrassing one.
 I tried quite a few and got regulars “hmmmm I love you, but you smell a little funny” from my husband in the process.

-Luckily, I eventually went back to France and to the pharmacy, and found a little pack of 2 Vichy stick deodorants.
+Luckily, I eventually went back to France and to a pharmacy where found a little pack of 2 Vichy stick deodorants.
 I took it home with me and since I have never looked back.
-It leaves a dry feeling on the skin, it leaves you fresh for most of the day and it has none of the nasty ingredients!
+It leaves a dry feeling on the skin and leaves me fresh for most of the day without any of the nasty ingredients!

-Biafine is a must to have in your pharmacy cabinet!
+Biafine is a must-have in your pharmacy cabinet!
 This product was originally created for burnt victims to help heal their wounds and the damaged skin.
-It works wonders on sunburns and has been very much used over the years by my pale British husband.
+It works wonders on sunburns and has been very much used over the years by my very pale British husband.